DOI-USGS/EGRET/README.md

 /Users/ldecicco/Library/R/2.15/library/dataRetrieval
 Then, re-install the package using the directions above.
 Moving to CRAN should solve this problem.

-If you are an experienced R developer, with the devtools package and all associated LaTeX tools installed, the following command will install the working version of the dataRetrieval package directly from gitHub:
+If you are an experienced R developer, with the devtools package, all required EGRET packages (fields, spam, zoo, survival, plyr), and all associated LaTeX tools installed, the following command will install the working version of the dataRetrieval package directly from gitHub:

 	library(devtools)
 	install_github("EGRET", "USGS-R")